Roofing Shingle Waste Calculator

 What is the average shingle waste percentage?

-Why does shingle waste vary by roof?
+Why does shingle waste vary from one roof to another?

 Can I export the waste estimate into my proposal or insurance scope?